TradeTrust/documentation/docs/overview/issuer-dns-txt-record.md

 Only domain name owners (and the registrar that they trust) have the authority to make changes to the records associated with that domain name.
 Thus when a DNS record endorses a certain fact, it transitively asserts that this fact is believed to be true by the domain name owner.

-In an OpenAttestation DNS-TXT identity proof, we record an Document Store address and the network (e.g Ethereum, Main Net) it is on.
+In an OpenAttestation DNS-TXT identity proof, we record a Document Store address and the network (e.g Ethereum, Main Net) it is on.
 In the TradeTrust document itself, we declare the domain name to search for the record as well as the Document Store Ethereum address.
 This forms a bi-directional trust assertion, and if the Document's cryptographic proof is issued on that Document Store - we can say that the domain name owner has endorsed the issuance of this document.

 A deeper technical discussion of this topic can be found at [OpenCerts 2.0 DNS-TXT Architecture Decision Record](https://github.com/OpenCerts/adr/blob/master/decentralized_identity_proof_DNS-TXT.md)